vsoch/wgbs-pipeline/docs/pages/docs/tutorial/getting-started/index.md

 $ tree $PWD -L 1
 wgbs-pipeline
 ├── backends
-├── Dockerfile   (-- a recipe to build a container
-├── docs         (-- documentation you are reading now, rendered on Github Pages ├── helpers
+├── Dockerfile   (-- a recipe to build a Docker container ├── docs         (-- documentation you are reading now, rendered on Github Pages ├── helpers
 ├── LICENSE
 ├── README.md
-├── data         (-- data input folders
+├── Singularity  (-- recipe for building a Singularity container ├── data         (-- data input folders
 ├── runners      (-- "widdle" file folder with runners for the pipeline └── workflow_opts